mozilla/socialapi-dev/docs/socialAPI.md

 No response is necessary; however, the service may respond on the same port with a user-recommend-prompt-response if the click target should change its appearance.

+### `social.cookie-changed`

+Sent when Firefox detects that a cookie has changed on the domain of the worker.
+A cookie may have been removed or changed and no indication is given of either the cookie name or the action that was taken.

+Firefox will send this message up to 1 second after it has detected a cookie has changed and any changes that happen in this period will only be reported once.
+For example, if 3 cookies are changed within a 1 second period, only one `social.cookie-changed` notification will be sent.

+*Arguments:*

+No arguments.

 ### `user-isidle`

 Sent by the browser when the idle timer requested in an earlier observe-isidle is reached.
 No arguments.